***Tentative plans are to have this new system in place for the billing that comes out at the end of February.

 If you would like to submit a payment plan, please fill out the Payment Plan Form and send it in to the Office.

-The Board of Public Affairs holds a meeting the second Tuesday of every month at 7:00 p.m. on the second floor of the Burton Public Library.
+The Board of Public Affairs meets the second Tuesday of every month at 7:00 p.m. on the second floor of the Burton Public Library.

-Final Readings: All final readings of water/sewer accounts are done once a week.
-Please call the Office for more information, 440-834-4474.
+Final Readings: All final readings of water/sewer accounts are completed once a week.
+Please call the Office for more information at 440-834-4474.

 Board of Public Affairs: